cxcblock/doc/developer/developer-en-1.1.md

 | password  | password                            |
 | time      | Unlock time with the unit of second |

 > e.g.

 ```bash
   walletpass password 60

 ```

 > result

 ```bash
   true|false

 ```

+Note that once the node is encrypted, whether it is to restart the node or change the password, you need to call the resume incoming,mining command.

 #### showassets

 > description

 Return information about the assets that have been issued in the chain